turingschool/front-end-curriculum/lessons/module-3/react-basic-lifecycle-methods-and-propTypes.md

 ### PropTypes

 PropTypes allow you to specify what type of props you are expecting in a certain component.
 This is also known as "typechecking".
-Many people have moved to implementing languages like [TypeScript](https://www.typescriptlang.org/) or [Flow](https://flowtype.org/) for this exact purpose, but even without any additional technologies, React's built in `propType` tools let you establish a safety net with very little effort.
+Many people have moved to implementing languages like [TypeScript](https://www.typescriptlang.org/) or [Flow](https://flowtype.org/) for this exact purpose, but even without any additional technologies, the `prop-type` module lets you establish a safety net with very little effort.

 Let's say you declare a component `<Main title={this.state.title}/>`.
 Here, your component is expecting a prop called `title` and you (probably) expect it to be a string.
 If you define that value within your `propTypes` object and it comes in as something else -- say for example the API changed and now you have an array of strings -- you will get a helpful warning message in your console.

-Previously, PropTypes used to be a part of the React library itself, however it has since been extracted into its own module.
+Previously, PropTypes was built into the React library itself, however it has since been extracted into its own module.
 You can install it like any other module.

 ```sh